Keeping It Simple Italian

 How Long to Boil Angel Hair Pasta

-Before we get into the best types of sauce to use with angel hair pasta, the first important point to address is angel hair pasta cooking time.
+Before we get into the best types of sauce to use, the first important point to address is the cooking time.
+Knowing this will help you make the perfect angel hair pasta.

-When you buy angel hair pasta, the box instructions will tell you how long to cook the pasta until al dente (which means the pasta has a little firmness).
+When you pasta, the box instructions will tell you how long to cook the pasta until al dente (which means the pasta has a little firmness).
 The first thing you want to do is reduce that time by one minute when you cook your angel hair pasta.

 I like to refer to this as extra al dente.
-This will allow you to add the angel hair pasta into your sauce and cook for one additional minute so the angel hair pasta has a chance to absorb some of the flavors of the sauce.
+This will allow you to add pasta into your sauce and cook for one additional minute so the pasta has a chance to absorb some of the flavors of the sauce.

-For example: My favorite angel hair pasta brand De Cecco states to cook the angel hair pasta for 2 minutes.
-This is really quick cooking I know but I will drain the pasta after about 1 minute.
+For example: My favorite brand De Cecco states to cook the angel hair pasta for 2 minutes.
+This is really quick cooking I know, but I will drain the pasta after about 1 minute.

 After the pasta is drained I add it to my favorite sauce and toss it in the sauce for one minute.

-Make sure the water is at a strong rolling boil before you cook the angel hair pasta to ensure the pasta cooks properly!
+Make sure the water is at a strong rolling boil before you cook the pasta to ensure the pasta cooks properly!

-Tip: Every pasta manufacturer has a different time listed for cooking time.
+Tip: Every pasta manufacturer has a different time listed for cooking times.
 This is because each pasta is made a little differently.
-Always check the box of angel hair pasta that you are using.
+Always check the box of pasta that you are using.

 best sauce for angel hair pasta